-Arroz caldo is one of my comfort foods to have on a cold rainy day.
-I usually make this rice dish for my kids when they were growing up or when they are sick, as it is a mild and easily digestible food.
-My favorite way of eating arroz caldo is to add a hint of lemon juice and garnish it with chopped green onions
+Arroz caldo is one of my comfort food to have on a cold rainy day.
+I usually make this rice dish to my kids when they were growing up or when they are sick, as it is a mild and easily digestible food.
+My favorite way of eating arroz caldo is to add a hint of lemon juice and garnish it with chopped green onions.
+Enjoy!

 - 2 tablespoon olive oil